-Protocol SNMP (Simple Network Management Protocol) is used for monitoring and administration of network components.
-It allows to detect the status of network devices and change their settings.
-In an application it is possible to monitor functionality of e.g. routers, switches, computers, etc.
+SNMP protocol (Simple Network Management Protocol) is used for monitoring and administration of network components.
+It allows detection of the network devices' status and changing of their settings.
+In an application, it is possible to monitor the functionality of e.g. routers, switches, computers, etc.

-To create a station equipped with SNMP protocol it is necessary to have a UDP line (link type TCP/IP-UDP).
-Its is worth mentioning here that a TCP/IP-UDP line in perception of D2000 system is actually a UDP socket which is a logical device to support communication of individual stations.
-As the use of these sockets differs from each other in various D2000 system implementations, it is not possible to use multiple D2000 UDP protocols on one line!
+To create a station equipped with SNMP protocol, it is necessary to have a UDP line (line of TCP/IP-UDP type).
+It is worth mentioning here that a TCP/IP-UDP line in the perception of the D2000 system is actually a UDP socket which is a logical device to support communication of individual stations.
+It is not possible to use stations with a different protocol on a line where stations with SNMP protocol exist!